Maximum basket quantity reached

 HPHT stands for high pressure high temperature

-This method mimics the conditions under which diamonds naturally form.
-Large mechanical presses are used to apply extreme pressure and high temperature to carbon in the presence of a diamond seed.
-The seeds act as a template for a lattice of carbon to grow layer by layer over the course of a few days.
+The seeds act as a template for a lattice of carbon to a grow layer by layer over the course of a few days.

 How long does it take to grow a diamond?